alexhlee6/YukisGuitar/README.md

 # *Given Game*
-A rhythm game similar to Guitar Hero where players will score points by accurately pressing keys to the timing of game prompts and music.
+A rhythm game similar to Guitar Hero where players will score points by accurately pressing keys to the timing of the game prompts and music.

 ## MVP